Georgekemk/Educopter/software/README.md

 - MAVLink communication with MAVProxy and Mission Planner
 - System service configuration

-The aim of this readme is to allow the firmware to be replicated .
+The aim of this readme is to:
+1. Allow the reader to directly replictae this project
+2. Detail the steps that would enable the creation of a new Linux board

 ---